m0ru/bak/02a_state_of_the_art.md

 \subsection{Model-View-ViewModel}\label{ref:mvvm}

-This architectural pattern, also known as "Model-View-Binder" is similar to MVC but puts more emphasis on the seperation between back-end and front-end.
-It's parts are as follows (and can be seen in fig. \ref{fig:mvvm}):<!--TODO {TODO sources}-->

-\begin{description}
-  \item[The model] is the back-end business-logic and state.
+  * **The model** is the back-end business-logic and state.
 It can be on a different machine entirely, e.g. a web-server.
-  \item[The view-model] contains the front-end logic and state.
+  * **The view-model** contains the front-end logic and state.
 It is a thin binding layer, that processes inputs and that manages and provides the data required by the view.
-  \item[The view] is a stateless rendering of the data retrieved from the view-model; in the case of some frameworks, this happens via declarative statements in the view's templates, that automatically get updated when the data in the view-model changes.
+  * **The view** is a stateless rendering of the data retrieved from the view-model; in the case of some frameworks, this happens via declarative statements in the view's templates, that automatically get updated when the data in the view-model changes.
 User-input events raised in the view get forwarded to the view-model.
-\end{description}

 ![MVVM-architecture (source: <https://en.wikipedia.org/wiki/File:MVVMPattern.png>)](./figures/mvvm.svg){#fig:mvvm height=8cm}